 Palmitic (C:16): 8% (as % oil)

 Oleic (C:18.1): 6% (as % oil)

 What is PowerStance

 PowerStance is a high energy feed supplement containing 70% natural coconut oil and is a rich source of Medium Chain Triglycerides (MTCs).
-It may be used for rapid release energy, maintaining gut health, assisting in weight gain and promoting a brilliant sleek and healthy coat.
+It may be used as a non grain source of energy.

 Do I have to reduce the quantity of CoolStance I feed if I add in PowerStance?

 No not at all!
 Because PowerStance is simply coconut oil, its use will compound the affects of natural coconut meal.